Getting Started with Open Telemetry: Tracing, Metrics, and Logs for Your Applications

 Integrating OpenTelemetry with Different Services

 Integrating OpenTelemetry with different services is an essential part of using OpenTelemetry effectively.
 By integrating with different services, you can collect telemetry data from various sources and platforms and have a more comprehensive view of your application's performance and health.
-Here are some services you can integrate OpenTelemetry with,
+Here are some services you can understand how OpenTelemetry work with integration,

 Integrating OpenTelemetry with different services